-Proving Testing Error, Medical Malpractice and Liability
+Proving Testing Error, Medical Malpractice, and Liability

-Our New Jersey medical malpractice testing error attorneys look for several things when proving negligent medical testing cases.
+Our New Jersey medical testing error attorneys look for several things when proving negligent medical testing cases.
 First, we validate the healthcare provider-patient relationship to prove the doctor or radiologist had a duty to perform tests and alert patients to all results.
 Second, we use evidence and expert witnesses to demonstrate the standard of care was breached.
 Finally, we analyze data and medical records to show the patient’s current condition is the direct result of medical testing errors.

-Medical Testing Error Lawsuits
+New Jersey Medical Testing Error Lawsuits

 If you or a loved one were harmed due to a medical testing error or a doctor’s failure to order the appropriate tests, contact the New Jersey medical testing error attorneys at Mazie Slater Katz & Freeman.
 We represent clients throughout New Jersey, and we will respond as soon as possible to discuss your medical malpractice case.